Overview of Immigrant Eligibility for Federal Programs

 Most states have not designated which programs would give rise to sponsor liability, and, for various reasons, agencies generally have not attempted to seek reimbursement from sponsors.
 However, the specter of making their sponsors liable financially has deterred eligible immigrants from applying for critical services.

-Rules that require benefit agencies to verify applicants’ immigration or citizenship status have been misinterpreted by some agencies, leading some to demand immigration documents or Social Security numbers (SSNs) in situations when applicants are not required to submit such information.
+Rules that require benefit agencies to verify applicants’ immigration or citizenship status have been misinterpreted by some agencies, leading them to demand immigration documents or Social Security numbers (SSNs) in situations when applicants are not required to submit such information.

 In 1997, the U.S. Department of Justice (DOJ), the department primarily responsible for implementing and enforcing immigration laws prior to the creation of DHS in 2002, issued interim guidance for federal benefit providers to use in verifying immigration status.
-The guidance, which remains in effect, directs benefit agencies already using the computerized Systematic Alien Verification for Entitlements (SAVE) program to continue to do so.
+The guidance, which remains in effect, directs benefit agencies already using the Systematic Alien Verification for Entitlements (SAVE) process to continue to do so.
 Previously, the use of SAVE in the SNAP program was an option that could be exercised by each state, but the 2014 Farm Bill mandated that SAVE be used in SNAP nationwide.

-However, important protections for immigrants subject to verification remain in place.
-Applicants for most benefits are guaranteed a “reasonable opportunity” to provide requested immigration documents, including, in some cases, receipts confirming that the person has applied for replacement of lost documents.
+However, important protections for immigrants who are subject to verification remain in place.
+Applicants for major benefits are guaranteed a “reasonable opportunity” to provide requested immigration documents, including, in some cases, receipts confirming that the person has applied for replacement of lost documents.
 In the federal programs that are required by law to use SAVE, applicants who declare that they have a satisfactory status and who provide documents within the reasonable opportunity period should remain eligible for assistance while verification of their status is pending.
 And information submitted to the SAVE system may not be used for civil immigration enforcement purposes.

 Questions on Application Forms

-Federal agencies have worked to reduce the chilling effect of immigration status–related questions on benefits applications.
-In 2000, HHS and USDA issued a “Tri-Agency Guidance” document, recommending that states delete from benefits application forms questions that are unnecessary and that may chill participation by immigrant families.
+Federal agencies have worked to reduce the chilling effect of immigration status–related questions on benefit applications.
+In 2000, HHS and USDA issued a “Tri-Agency Guidance” document, recommending that states delete from benefit applications questions that are unnecessary and that may chill participation by immigrant families.
 The guidance confirms that only the immigration status of the applicant for benefits is relevant.
 It encourages states to allow family or household members who are not seeking benefits to be designated as nonapplicants early in the application process.
 Similarly, under Medicaid, TANF, and SNAP, only the applicant must provide a Social Security number.
 In 2011, the USDA issued a memo instructing states to apply these principles in their online application procedures These principles are also codified in Medicaid and CHIP regulations, and in the Affordable Care Act .

-Reporting to the Dept. of Homeland Security
+Reporting to the Department of Homeland Security

-Another common source of fear in immigrant communities stems from a 1996 provision that requires benefits-administering agencies to report to DHS people who the agencies know are not lawfully present in the U.S. But this requirement is, in fact, quite narrow in scope.
+Another common source of fear in immigrant communities stems from a 1996 provision that requires benefits-administering agencies to report to DHS people who the agencies know are not lawfully present in the U.S. This requirement is, in fact, quite narrow in scope.
 It applies only to three programs: SSI, certain federal housing programs, and TANF.

 In 2000, federal agencies outlined the limited circumstances under which the reporting requirement is triggered.
 Only people who are actually seeking benefits (not relatives or household members applying on their behalf) are subject to the reporting requirement.
 Agencies are not required to report such applicants unless there has been a formal determination, subject to administrative review, on a claim for SSI, public housing, or TANF.
 The conclusion that the person is unlawfully present also must be supported by a determination by the immigration authorities, “such as a Final Order of Deportation.”
 Findings that do not meet these criteria (e.g., a DHS response to a SAVE computer inquiry indicating an immigrant’s status, an oral or written admission by an applicant, or suspicions of agency workers) are insufficient to trigger the reporting requirement.
+Agencies are not required to submit reports to DHS unless they have knowledge that meets the above requirements.
 Finally, the guidance stresses that agencies are not required to make immigration status determinations that are not necessary to confirm eligibility for benefits.
-Agencies are not required to submit reports to DHS unless they have knowledge that meets the above requirements.

 There is no federal reporting requirement in health programs.
 To address the concerns of eligible citizens and immigrants in mixed–immigration status households, the DHS issued a memo in 2013 confirming that information submitted by applicants or family members seeking Medicaid, CHIP, or health care coverage under the Affordable Care Act would not be used for civil immigration enforcement purposes.